 As student president of Northwestern, she was dubbed a “peaceful warrior” by the media, called to testify before Congress, featured on the covers of Ebony and Jet magazines, and was named one of Mademoiselle’s “Ten Young Women of the Year.”

-Her lifelong activism includes working for the Legal Aid Society of Alameda County; co-founding a shelter for battered women in Oakland; and serving on the Lawyers’ Committee for Civil Rights, as vice president of the ACLU national board, and as chair of both Equal Rights Advocates and the San Francisco Bar Association.
+Her lifelong activism includes working for the Legal Aid Society of Alameda County; co-founding a shelter for battered women in Oakland; and serving as a member of the Lawyers’ Committee for Civil Rights, as vice president of the ACLU National Board, and as chair of both Equal Rights Advocates and the San Francisco Bar Association.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.